Heart Health LogoPolicosanol header image

 In these studies, policosanol in dosages ranging from 5 to 20 mg/day, has demonstrated significant improvements in LDL-C, total cholesterol, HDL-C, and the ratios of total cholesterol to HDL-C and LDL-C to HDL-C. Policosanol is shown to lower cholesterol within the first 6-8 weeks of use.

-• At a daily dosage of 20 mg, LDL levels typically drop by 25-30% during the first 8-12 weeks of therapy.
+At a daily dosage of 20 mg, LDL levels typically drop by 25-30% during the first 8-12 weeks of therapy.
+HDL cholesterol levels typically increase by 15 to 25% after only two months of use.
+The combined LDL reduction and HDL increase can produce dramatic improvements in the LDL to HDL ratio.

 Figure 1.
 Policosanol research indicates that the lipid-lowering effects of policosanol are dose-dependent (% changes compared to placebo in eight-week treatment periods).22

-From comparative studies it can be concluded that 10 mg of policosanol is equivalent in efficacy to 20 mg of lovastatin, 10 mg pravastatin, and 10 mg of simvastatin.
-But, while these drugs have well-known side effects, policosanol is completely safe.
+But, while these drugs have well-known side effects, the policosanol research indicates that it is completely safe.
 Policosanol has not been shown to produce any adverse drug interaction as well and it can be used in diabetics, elderly subjects, and even in patients with impaired liver function or severe liver damage without fear of side effect.

 In addition to its effects on cholesterol levels, policosanol also exerts additional positive effects in the battle against atherosclerosis.

-• It prevents excessive platelet aggregation without effecting coagulation, prevents smooth muscle cell proliferation into the intima of the artery, and exerts good antioxidant effects in preventing against LDL oxidation.
+It prevents excessive platelet aggregation without effecting coagulation, prevents smooth muscle cell proliferation into the intima of the artery, and exerts good antioxidant effects in preventing against LDL oxidation.

 Figure 2.
 The efficacy of 10 mg of policosanol daily is maintained in long-term therapy (comparison vs. placebo).29

-DOUBLE-BLIND STUDIES VS. CHOLESTEROL-LOWERING DRUGS
+DOUBLE-BLIND POLICOSANOL RESEARCH STUDIES VS. CHOLESTEROL-LOWERING DRUGS

 In 1997 Policosanol research compared statin drugs lovastatin (Mevacor), simvastatin (Zocor) and pravastatin (Pravachol) with policosanol.